jaidenamari/nectar-flow-finance/_posts/2025-06-02-estimated-quarterly-taxes-in-2025.md

 ## Safe Harbor: The IRS's Version of "Close Enough"

 Here's the reality... the IRS doesn't expect you to be psychic.
-You don't have to estimate your taxes perfectly—as long as you follow one of their "safe harbor" rules, you're unlikely to get hit with penalties.
+You don't have to estimate your taxes perfectly.
+As long as you follow one of their "safe harbor" rules, you're unlikely to get hit with penalties.

 You're in the clear if you either: